Our energy use

 About 2 Marsham Street

-2 Marsham Street houses the headquarters of the Home Office, UK Border Agency and Identity and Passport Service - this is about 4,000 occupants.
+2 Marsham Street houses the headquarters of the Home Office and part of the Department of Communities and Local Government - this is about 4,000 occupants.

 2 Marsham Street, which opened in 2005, achieved recognition for its environmental credentials during construction and its current display energy certificate is an E rating.
-We have been working in conjunction with our facilities providers (ETDE) and energy consultants (Energen) to change the way we work in order to save energy.
+We have been working in conjunction with our facilities providers (Bouygues E&S FM UK Ltd) and energy consultants (Energen) to change the way we work in order to save energy.

 Incorporating sustainable development